 Many financial decisions hinge on the credit score.
 Like it or not, the credit score is a key factor when it comes to lenders evaluating potential borrowers.
 Without a qualifying score, it may be difficult for prospective borrowers to merit a loan.

 Most know that credit scores are on a seven-year cycle, so information older than seven years should not remain on your credit report.
-It’s wise to take advantage of free access to your credit report through annualcreditreport.com, the federal government-backed credit report service.
+It’s wise to take advantage of free access to your credit report through annualcreditreport.com, the federal government-backed credit report service or companies like Credit Karma.

 You’ll need to present quite a bit of information when applying for a mortgage, so adequate preparation is key.
 It helps to have the required information already compiled and to know what lenders are looking for before submitting an application.